Phenos/Yarn/doc/scratchpad.md

 ## Next

+- ":load http://..." command to load a story from url
+- ":reload" command
+- Trigger reload command (ctrl+r) to reload current story

+## More

 - Run yarn script from command live

-## More

-- ":load http://..." command to load a story from url
-- Reload command (ctrl+r) to reload current story
 - Output state object as a graph
 - ":list" command to list game elements such as objects, events, dialogs, etc.
 - ":show #reference" to show a specific object